Home Blog & Media The role of non-financial support in locally led development

 The project really gave us a chance to strengthen the loopholes which were there, to have a comprehensive financial manual that we can use in terms of managing finances, the reference document that now and again we can go back to look through it. what is guiding us through.

-John Nyirenda Executive Director, Youth Malawi
+John Nyirenda Executive Director, Youth Wave Malawi

 We received a clear financial strategy through the consultancy.
 We have the fundamental documents and procedures and policies; we need to integrate them and follow the plan.
 Our entire team worked on this process as a collective.
 We all understand it; now we have to do it.